-Component Description (IBMSAN) driver; Netware 5.1 with SP6 or earlier NetWare 6.0 with SP2 or earlier Netware native failover driver and LSIMPE.cdm for Storage Manager 8.4 and later Netware 5.1 with SP7 or later NetWare 6.0 with SP3 or later NetWare 6.5 with SP1.1a and later For Netware 5.1 with SP6 or earlier or NetWare 6.0 with SP2 or earlier, use the IBM Storage Area Network (IBMSAN) driver to provide multipath I/O support to the storage controller.
-The IBMSAN driver is a custom device module (CDM) that is installed with the IBM FAStT HBA driver.
-In case of a failure along the I/O path, the driver sends the I/O requests through the alternate path and auto-logical drive transfer (ADT) moves the logical drive within the FAStT storage server or controller enclosure.
-The controller ADT function must be enabled for multipath I/O support.
+Component Description Component The IBM Storage Area Network (IBMSAN) driver; • Netware 5.1 with SP6 or earlier • NetWare 6.0 with SP2 or earlier Netware native failover driver and LSIMPE.cdm for Storage Manager 8.4 and later • NetWare 5.1 with SP7 or later • NetWare 6.0 with SP3 or later • NetWare 6.5 with SP1.1a and later Description For Netware 5.1 with SP6 or earlier or NetWare 6.0 with SP2 or earlier, use the IBM Storage Area Network (IBMSAN) driver to provide multipath I/O support to the storage controller.
+The IBMSAN driver is a custom device module (CDM) that is installed with the IBM DS4000 HBA driver.
+In case of a failure along the I/O path, the driver sends the I/O requests through the alternate path and auto-logical drive transfer (ADT) moves the logical drive within the DS4000 disk system controller or expansion un The controller ADT function must be enabled for multipath I/O support.
 To enable the ADT function, set the correct host type for the SMClient GUI defined fibre-channel HBA ports that are installed in the Novell Netware servers.
-Note: IBM currently does not support the IBMSAN as th preferred multipath driver in the Novell Netware operating system environment.
-You should upgrade the operating system to a later service pack that includes the Novell Netware native multipath driver.
-To Netware 5.1 with SP7 and later, NetWare 6.0 with SP and later or NetWare 6.5 with SP1.1a and later, Novell Netware provides native multipath support.
-The IBMSAN driver should not be installed if you are going to use the native Novell Netware multipath driver.
-In case of a failure along the I/O path, the driver sends the I/O requests through the alternate path and auto-logical drive transfer (ADT) moves the logical drive within the FAStT storage server or controller enclosure.
-ADT must be enabled wheryou use the native Novell Netware servers.
+Note: IBM currently does not support the IBMSAN as the preferred multipath driver in the Novell Netware operating system to a later service pack that includes the Novell Netware native multipath driver.
+For Netware 5.1 with SP7 and later, NetWare 6.0 with SP and later or NetWare 6.5 with SP1.1a and later, Novell Netware provides native multipath driver.
+In case of a failure along the I/O path, the driver sends the I/O requests through the alternate path and auto-logical drive transfer (ADT) moves the logical drive within the DS4000 Storage Subsystem or controller enclosure.
+ADT must be enabled when you use the native Novell Netware servers.
+To enable the ADT function, set the correct host type for the SMClient GUI defined fibre-channel HBA ports that are installed in the Novell Netware multipath driver for LUNs failover and failback.
+To enable the ADT function, set the correct host type for the SMClient GUI defined fibre-channel HBA ports that are installed in the Novell Netware servers.
+In addition, the LSIMPE.cdm, NWPA.NLM and MM.NLM files must also be installed.
+Always use the latest version the LSIMPE.cdm from ether the one provided with the IB DS4000 Storage Subsystem to the Novell Netware